rht-labs/tech-exercise/docs/1-the-manual-menace/6-nordmart-review.md

 Nordmart Review product is composed of three components:

-1. **stakater-nordmart-review:** A spring boot based REST API
+1. `stakater-nordmart-review`: A spring boot based REST API
-2. **stakater-nordmart-review-ui:** A react based frontend to managing reviews
+2. `stakater-nordmart-review-ui`: A react based frontend to managing reviews
-3. **mongodb:** A database to hold reviews
+3. `mongodb`: A database to hold reviews

 ![stakater-nordmart-review-architecture](images/nordmart-architecture.png)

 ### Lets get started

-We will first setup the stakater-nordmart-review repository and deploy it on our cluster via helm chart.
+We will first setup the stakater-nordmart-review repository and deploy it on our cluster via Helm chart.

 ## Stakater-Nordmart-Review
-1. Clone the stakater-nordmart-review repository that you imported from github to your gitlab account.
+1. Clone the `stakater-nordmart-review` repository that you imported from github to your gitlab account.

         # git clone https://<GITLAB_SERVER>/<YOUR_GITLAB_GROUP>/<YOUR_REPO_NAME>
         git clone https://gitlab.apps.devtest.vxdqgl7u.kubeapp.cloud/workshop-exercise/stakater-nordmart-review